mongodb/mongo-csharp-driver/tests/MongoDB.Driver.Tests.Dotnet/Specifications/transactions/tests/README.rst

 #.
 For each element in ``operations``:

    - Enter a "try" block or your programming language's closest equivalent.
-   - If ``name`` is "startTransaction", "commitTransaction", or "abortTransaction", call the named method on ``session0`` or ``session1``, depending on the "session" argument.
-   - If ``name`` is "runCommand", call the runCommand method on the database specified in the test.
-Pass the argument named "command" to the runCommand method.
-Pass ``session0`` or ``session1`` to the runCommand method, depending on which session's name is in the arguments list.
-If ``arguments`` contains no "session", pass no explicit session to the method.
-If ``arguments`` includes "readPreference", also pass the read preference to the runCommand method.
-   - Otherwise, ``name`` refers to a CRUD method, such as ``insertOne``.
+   - Create a Database object from the MongoClient, using the ``database_name`` field at the top level of the test file.
+   - Create a Collection object from the Database, using the ``collection_name`` field at the top level of the test file.
+     If ``collectionOptions`` is present create the Collection object with the provided options.
+Otherwise create the object with the default options.
-     Execute the named method on the "transactions-tests" database on the "test" collection, passing the arguments listed.
+   - Execute the named method on the provided ``object``, passing the arguments listed.
 Pass ``session0`` or ``session1`` to the method, depending on which session's name is in the arguments list.
      If ``arguments`` contains no "session", pass no explicit session to the method.
-If ``arguments`` includes "readPreference", configure the specified read preference in whatever manner the driver supports.
    - If the driver throws an exception / returns an error while executing this series of operations, store the error message and server error code.
-   - If the result document has an "errorContains" field, verify that the method threw an exception or returned an error, and that the value of the "errorContains" field matches the error string.
+   - If the result document has an "errorContains" field, verify that the method threw an exception or returned an error, and that the value of the "errorContains" field matches the error string. "errorContains" is a substring (case-insensitive) of the actual error message.
      If the result document has an "errorCodeName" field, verify that the method threw a command failed exception or returned an error, and that the value of the "errorCodeName" field matches the "codeName" in the server error response.
+     If the operation returns a raw command response, eg from ``runCommand``, then compare only the fields present in the expected result document.
-     Otherwise, compare the method's return value to ``result`` using the same logic as the CRUD Spec Tests runner. key is a substring (case-insensitive) of the actual error message.
+     Otherwise, compare the method's return value to ``result`` using the same logic as the CRUD Spec Tests runner.

 #.
 Call ``session0.endSession()`` and ``session1.endSession``.
 #.
 If the test includes a list of command-started events in ``expectations``,